 Comment: The material of which this tool is made is so soft that anything cut or pounded with this tool also would have to be quite soft.
 However, it was found lying on a Type 26 specimen.

-Type 25: Abraded Disk
+Type 25: Abraded Disk (Plate 27)

-Specimen: 1

-Material: gneiss

-Tactile Element: coarse, slightly rough in the area of use

-Shape: flattened sphere

-Size: $6 \times 5.8 \times 2.5 \text{ cm}$
+Provenience: 9-MU-102 Structure 4 Specimen: 1 Material: gneiss Texture: coarse grained Tactile Element: coarse, slightly rough in the area of use Shape: flattened sphere Size: 6 x 5.8 x 2.5 cm